vilemduha/blendercam/scripts/addons/docs/starting.md

 ## Combine Multiple Operations in a Chain

-You may need to combine multiple strategies and Opertations to achieve your desired result, and chains make that possible.
+You may need to combine multiple strategies and Opertations to achieve your desired result, and Chains make that possible.

 Chains allow you to combine multiple Operations for Gcode export or Simulation.